chmouel/jira-ohsofancy/README.md

 ```

 You can install the [zsh completion file](./misc/jira-new-issue.completion.zsh)
-to your path as documented on this [stackoverflow answer](https://unix.stackexchange.com/a/33898) to get a zsh completion.
+to your path as documented on this [stackoverflow
+answer](https://unix.stackexchange.com/a/33898) to get the zsh completion.
+The
+completion is pretty fancy too, it would complete on for example the components
+of the specified project. (make sure you specify `--project` flag or
+`JIRA_PROJECT` env so it knows where to go)

 # Configuration